saylesc/fsnd-surf-events-backend/README.md

 - View All Surfers
   Example: curl -X GET https://capstone-surf-events.herokuapp.com/surfers
 - Search for Surfers
+  Using the `/surfers/search` API call, you can pass in search terms to find surfers by name.
   Example: curl -X POST -H "Content-Type: application/json" -d '{"search_term":"Kel"}' https://capstone-surf-events.herokuapp.com/surfers/search
 - View Individual Surfer Info
+  You can also filter by specific surfers using the id
   Example: curl -X GET https://capstone-surf-events.herokuapp.com/surfers/2

 ## Surf Manager